pawelgrzybek/pawelgrzybek.com/content/posts/2025-10-06-the-css-reset-again/index.md

 ## New project, new reset

 I don't maintain a single reset that I throw at the top of every single new project by default.
 I don't start new projects often, but when I'm about to work on a new one, I like to treat it with individual care.
 Fair point to you if you build a new website five times a month — I don't (look, an em dash is not only what AI can do).
-There is no point in loading CSS that will never be used.
+I see no point in loading styles for the `meter` element if it is never going to be used.
 Here is all I need at the beginning and nothing more.

 ```css
 *,